jakedgrant/TokCleaner/MARKETING_PLAN.md

 - Explain why $1.99 (respect for no subscription model)

 **Hacker News:**
-- Show HN: TokCleaner - Safari extension to remove TikTok tracking
+- Show HN: Paramless - Safari extension to remove TikTok tracking
 - Post on a Tuesday or Wednesday morning (9-11am PT)
 - Be ready to engage in comments immediately